The Sheriff (Receiver of Fines) offices – Their role and record keeping in a conveyancing context.

 Accordingly, if a Sheriff (Receiver of Fines) has being appointed against a property it is not dissimilar to a bankruptcy in that the sellers can no longer control (or deal in a sale, mortgage etc of) their real property assets for sale purposes, as their interest in the property would now be vested in the Sheriff (Receiver of Fines).

-For those reasons, solicitors or conveyancers acting on behalf of the purchasers need to be certain that the property in not in receivership and that the sellers still retain the authority and control over the property for sale.
+For these reasons, solicitors or conveyancers representing the buyers must ensure that the property is not under receivership and that the sellers maintain their right and control over the property for sale.

 How and what to search for on the Sheriff (Receiver of Fines) registers?